 This shows that conditions based on cognitive capacities or relationships are irrelevant to whether or not we should respect someone.
 They aren’t relevant because they are not the conditions one needs to meet in order to be able to be benefited or harmed.

 What, then, is the condition that must be met?
 To answer that we can think about what makes life good or bad for us.
 In our lives, positive or negative things can happen to us, such as moments of joy or of suffering.
 In order for us to experience them, we only have to have the capacity to experience suffering or enjoyment.
 Note that it is not that we are simply alive that makes us able to have these experiences.
 Suppose that we are irreversibly unconscious but still alive.
 Whatever happens to us will pass completely unnoticed by us.
 So it is irrelevant to us that we are still alive.
 If we don’t have the positive or negative experience of something, it’s as if it never happened to us.
 For anything good or bad to happen to us, we have to be sentient.
 That is, we have to have experiences, which can be positive or negative ones.

 One can be sentient in many different ways.
 The kind of experiences that, say, dolphins, turtles, and humans have may be completely different.
 Yet what they have in common is that they can all be positive or negative for the individual who is having them.
 However, an object like a rock that is not conscious, and thus is not sentient, cannot have an existence with positive and negative things happening to it.
 It’s for this reason that in order to be able to be harmed or benefited one must be sentient.

 So, the second part of the argument from relevance can be presented like this:

 (4) We should respect those who can be benefited or harmed.

-(5) Sentient beings are the ones that can be benefited or harmed.
+(5) Sentient beings are the entities that can be benefited or harmed.